-Moraine Lake Trail is a 37 mile out and back trail located near Alberta, Alberta, Canada that features a lake and is rated as moderate.
-The trail is primarily used for mountain biking and is accessible from June until October.
+Moraine Lake Shoreline Trail is a 1.8 mile out and back trail located near Lake Louise, Alberta, Canada that features a lake and is rated as moderate.
+The trail is primarily used for hiking and is best used from June until October.

 The view is beautiful and this short walk around the edge of the lake was magical in pouring October rain.
 This is an easy walk although the unpaved trail cuts through the trees so you need to watch your step.

 One of the two most beautiful lakes I've ever seen, with the other being Emerald Lake in Yoho National Park.
 Get here early because parking can become virtually impossible if you don't.
 If you're in Banff National Park, I think this is the #1 destination to see for yourself. it's absolutely stunning!
 Also, hiking up the glacial creek that feeds Moraine Lake is beautiful, although a pretty rugged hike getting through the thick pines and brush, but it is well worth it!
 It leads up to the base of the peaks, and there are beautiful meadows with colorful wildflowers all over.
 It also has some marshland, which is perfect habitat to find moose.